1964 Plymouth Facts, Figures, and Specifications

 1964 Plymouth Savoy 2-door Sedan

-The 1964 Plymouth Savoy 2-door Sedan also lead the Plymouth line a the low priced 2-door.
+The 1964 Plymouth Savoy 2-door Sedan also lead the Plymouth line as the low priced 2-door.
 It was a low cost way to get into the mid-priced Plymouth line.
 It was likely that the 426 SS-III found its way into this model.
 21,326 were sold.